amartincolby/Rust-Quick-Guide/README.md

 Rust is not alone in this shift, nor do I think that Rust is the end goal of some grand historical arc.
 But for this moment, right now, I think that Rust is part of the future, and it is a future that should be encouraged.
-We as programmers are the midwives of a better world that struggles to be born.
+We as programmers are the midwives to a better world that struggles to be born.
 We hold it now in our hands.
 Make it breathe.

 --------------------------------------------------------------------------------